Si1entW4ve/Project.Aurora_Archive/README.md

 ## Disclaimer

-***There is no ralationship between the Project Retsu and the Project Aurora.
-I never take part in the Project Aurora and I don't know any member of the Project Aurora.***
+***I HAVE NO ralationship with Project Aurora.
+I NEVER take part in the Project Aurora and I don't know any member of the Project Aurora.***